Close Menu

 One of St. John’s Christian Nursery’s is in the middle of a shared parking lot, which sees a lot of traffic.
 (Carmen Groleau/CBC)

-Helgerman expressed concern that some childcare centres might find themselves unclear about what types of temporary barriers are permissible under these new guidelines and whether there will be more formal solutions from officials soon.
+Helgerman expressed her concern that other child-care centres might find themselves unclear about what kind of temporary barriers they can put up while also wondering if there will be more formal guidance from officials soon.

 Source link